What are our beds made of?

 A typical MA growing season is from mid-April-October.
 With GCG cold-frames, your season can last year-round (depending on the year), but definitely from the beginning of March-December.

 Do we sell retail?

 No, we do not sell retail.
 We have limited surplus materials available to sell (including soil, soil components, irrigation materials and cold frame components) depending upon availability.
-Please email anne for specific requests.
+Please email Scott for specific requests.

 Do we have a C.S.A.?